example42/psick/README.md

   - ```$::zone``` - Defines the datacenter or region or segment of an infrastructure (optional)

 These variables are used in the Hiera's hierarchy (check ```hiera.yaml```) and should be enough to classify univocally any node in a averagely complex infrastructure.
 Here they are set as external facts (you'll need to set them when provisioning your nodes, as it's done in the Vagrant environment).

+Such an approach can be easily adaptaed to any other logic and environment, for example, you can use an External Node Classifier (ENC) like Puppet Enterprise or The Foreman and manage there how your nodes are classified.

 The manifests file, ```manifests/site.pp``` sets some resource defaults, includes a baseline profile according to the underlying OS and uses hiera to define what profiles have to be included in each role (a more traditional alternative, based on role classes, is possible).